 Tangible fixed assets include furniture, facilities, computer hardware, buildings and premises for the Mutual Society's own use.
-Furniture, facilities and computer hardware for information processing are valued at their cost of acquisition less depreciation.
+Furniture, facilities and computer hardware are valued at their cost of acquisition less depreciation.

 Acquisition costs include any additional expenses incurred until the operation of the good.
 Any financial expenses that may arise are not part of those costs.